 In my experience you should include the Let’s Encrypt environment in the Secret name, this avoids confusion when you update the Certificate to production, you want to see the new production secret generated.

 Edit the Certificate configuration to point to the Let’s Encrypt production environment URL, server: https://acme-v01.api.letsencrypt.org/directory.
-Change the secret name to include the work production rather than staging and apply the updated configuration.
+Change the secret name to include the word production rather than staging and apply the updated configuration.

 Apply the production changes to the Certificate configuration with kubectl: